How to Host a Hybrid Conference or Event

 At least a few days before (if not longer), get together with your fellow event organisers and walk through each aspect of your event - from both an in person and virtual attendee perspective.

 For example, try logging in as a virtual attendee.
 Does everything go to plan?
-For another example, try out the AV equipment.
+You should also make sure to try out the AV equipment.
 Will attendees be able to hear the speaker clearly?
+By testing aspects in advance, you have time to find a solution before the actual hybrid event.

 14. Have a back-up plan

-Think about every possible failure point, and make sure you’ve got plans in place to address each one should the worst happen.
+Think about every possible failure point for your event, and make sure you’ve got plans in place to address each one should the worst happen.
+Obviously, we hope you won’t need them, but it always pays to be prepared when it comes to hybrid event models.

 15. Send clear joining instructions to virtual attendees

-When it comes to the day of your conference, you don’t want to be deluged with emails and phone calls from virtual attendees who are unable to join.
+When it comes to the day of your conference, you don’t want to be inundated with emails and phone calls from virtual attendees who are unable to join.
+To avoid this, take the time to send out very clear and easy-to-understand joining instructions to virtual attendees.

-To avoid this, make sure that you send very clear and easy-to-understand joining instructions to virtual attendees once they’ve booked to attend your conference.
-Where possible, include plenty of screenshots - or even better, a video - taking them through the steps required to join your conference/individual sessions.
+Top tip - where possible, include plenty of screenshots - or even better, a video - to take virtual attendees through the steps required to join your conference and/or individual sessions.

 ACC Liverpool: the number one choice for hybrid events and conferences